 You can however choose to exclude certain feeds from the Home feed, and make individual feeds separately accessible to all or certain segments your audience.

-You can create as many individual feeds as you like in your event.
+You can create individual feeds in your workspace.
 Each feed can be made directly accessible to your audience via the event menu, and/or its posts can be made visible via (or excluded from) the home feed.

 For example, you may wish to have a feed per topic discussed at your event, or feeds targeted to specific audience so that only a select group of participants can see them.

 How to post on a feed from Backstage?

 How to exclude feeds from the home feed?

 How to post a video on the home feed from Backstage?